 Avoid dryer sheets

 Research has found that dryer vents can emit 25 volatile organic compounds (VOCs) when both scented laundry detergent and dryer sheets are used, including seven VOCs classified as hazardous air pollutants.
-This is especially concerning when dryers don’t vent to the outside or are blocked, resulting indoor air pollution.
+This is especially concerning when dryers don’t vent to the outside or are blocked, resulting in indoor air pollution.

 Whenever possible, forgo laundry sheets.
 To naturally scent your laundry, add a few drops of essential oil on a damp rag and throw it in the dryer with laundry.
 Use dryer balls (check out the recycled wool ones from EcoSisters) to reduce drying time, wrinkles and static, and make sure your dryer vent is venting properly to the outside.